t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ~~~~
 {: #fig2}

 Inspired by the security framework for routing over low power and lossy network {{ID-Tsao}}, we show an example security model of a smart object and illustrate how different security concepts and lifecycle phases map to the Internet communication stack.
 Assume a centralized architecture in which a configuration entity stores and manages the identities of the things associated with the system along with their cryptographic keys.
 During the bootstrapping phase, each thing executes the bootstrapping protocol with the configuration entity, thus obtaining the required device identities and the keying material.
 The security service on a thing in turn stores the received keying material for the network layer and application security mechanisms for secure communication.
 Things can then securely communicate with each other during their operational phase by means of the employed network and application security mechanisms.

 # Security Threats and Managing Risk {#sec3}

 This section explores security threats and vulnerabilities in the IoT and discusses how to manage risks.
-Security threats have been analyzed in related IP protocols including HTTPS {{RFC2818}}, COAP{{RFC7252}} 6LoWPAN {{RFC4919}}, ANCP {{RFC5713}}, DNS security threats {{RFC3833}}, IPv6 ND {{RFC3756}}, and PANA {{RFC4016}}.
+Security threats have been analyzed in related IP protocols including HTTPS {{RFC2818}}, COAP {{RFC7252}} 6LoWPAN {{RFC4919}}, ANCP {{RFC5713}}, DNS security threats {{RFC3833}}, IPv6 ND {{RFC3756}}, and PANA {{RFC4016}}.
 In this section, we specifically discuss the threats that could compromise an individual thing, or the network as a whole.
 Note that these set of threats might go beyond the scope of Internet protocols but we gather them here for the sake of completeness.
 We also note that these threats can be classified according to either (i) the thing's lifecycle phases (when does the threat occur?) or (ii) the security building blocks (which functionality is affected by the threat?).
 All these threats are summarized in {{fig3}}.

 1. Cloning of things: During the manufacturing process of a thing, an untrusted factory can easily clone the physical characteristics, firmware/software, or security configuration of the thing.
 Deployed things might also be compromised and their software reserve engineered allowing for cloning or software modifications.
 Such a cloned thing may be sold at a cheaper price in the market, and yet can function normally as a genuine thing.
 For example, two cloned devices can still be associated and work with each other.
 In the worst-case scenario, a cloned device can be used to control a genuine device or perform an attack.
 One should note here, that an untrusted factory may also change functionality of the cloned thing, resulting in degraded functionality with respect to the genuine thing (thereby, inflicting potential damage to the reputation of the original thing manufacturer).
 Moreover, additional functionality can be implemented within the cloned thing, such as a backdoor.